wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 24 So Harrison made a covenant with them, and they were thankful, and gave him hostages.

-25 Now there were great rejoicings in the land of "Columbia, and the hearts of the people were exceeding glad,
+25 Now there were great rejoicings in the land of Columbia, and the hearts of the people were exceeding glad,

 26 So that when the news thereof reached them they drank wine ; and when the evening came they lighted their candles, and put them in candlesticks of silver and candlesticks of gold, and placed them in the windows of their houses.